 And then klist to view the list all your active Kerberos tickets and their expiration dates.

-– If the domain name returned by klist is different from the one requested, an alias is being used.
+– If the domain name returned by klist differs from the one requested, an alias is being used.
 The krb5.conf file needs to be updated so that the fully qualified domain name is used and not an alias.

 Ensure the Realms are written in CAPS because Kerberos is case sensitive, see the link below for more details.